Alicepinch/stay-in-st-tropez/README.md

 - Page Heading & Navigation
 - Interactive buttons to display content throughout
 - Google Maps API
-- Working Contact form with emailJS
+- Working Contact form with EmailJS
 - Footer with social links
 - Recommendations which will change when different buttons are selected